Compiling OpenEB on Linux

 the argument -DCOMPILE_PYTHON3_BINDINGS=OFF

-during compilation (see step 3 below).
+during compilation (see step 3 of the compilation below).
 This allows you to skip

 installing pybind11, but you won’t be able to use our Python interface to the C++ API.